 Selling a dental practice can be a complicated process with many hidden pitfalls.
 Even if the process goes relatively smoothly, it takes a large amount of time and commitment to get the best price.

 This guide has talked through many of the steps involved in selling a dental practice.
-It has also introduced you to several of the companies offering expert advice and services to help you along the way.
+It has also explained how Christie & Co can support practice owners through the process.

 Taking the time to get it right and calling on advice when needed will ensure a smooth sale for the maximum amount.